 Nate’s Grade: B+

-Posted on November 25, 2012, in 2012 Movies and tagged daniel day-lewis, david oyelowo, drama, jackie earle haley, michael stuhlbarg, oscar, period film, politics, sally field, slavery, steven spielberg, tommy lee jones, true-life, walton goggins.
+Posted on November 25, 2012, in 2012 Movies and tagged abraham lincoln, daniel day-lewis, david oyelowo, drama, jackie earle haley, jared harris, michael stuhlbarg, oscars, period film, politics, presidents, sally field, slavery, steven spielberg, tommy lee jones, tony kushner, true-life, walton goggins.
 Bookmark the permalink.
 Leave a comment.